AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 .. important ::

- Aviatrix Controller must be launched by a cloudformation script provided by Aviatrix.
+The Aviatrix Controller must be launched by a cloudformation script provided by Aviatrix.
 Follow the instructions in this document to launch the Controller.
 Do not launch the Controller instance from AWS Console.

 Step 1.
 Subscribe to an Aviatrix AMI